casino days

 When Not to Split in Blackjack

 2. Never split 5s: A pair of 5s totals 10, which is a great hand for doubling down, not splitting.
-Splitting 5s turns it into two hands that are less likely to win;
+Splitting 5s splits it into two hands, each less likely to win.

 5. Don’t split low pairs against strong dealer cards: The chances of forming strong hands from low pairs are much lower when the dealer has a strong upcard.

-Note: Avoid splitting unless it significantly improves your chances of winning, and always keep an eye on the dealer’s upcards when making your decision.
+Note: Avoid splitting unless it clearly improves your chances of winning, and always consider the dealer’s upcard before making your decision.

 Blackjack Split Chart

-A blackjack split chart helps you make the right decision on when to split pairs based on the dealer’s upcard.
-Below is a general guide to help you with splitting pairs:
+A blackjack split chart is a useful tool that shows when to split pairs based on the dealer’s upcard.
+Below is a general guide to help you make smarter splitting decisions:

 Your HandDealer’s UpcardAction